tomasoak/e_commerce_microservice/README.md

 <br>

 ## About
-Project developed to explore FastAPI
+Project developed to explore FastAPI with an Event Driven Architecture

 <br>